 Along with his camp expertise, Miller had a brief stint as a walk-on at the University of Georgia in 1998.
 That lead to him working alongside former UGA Head Coach and 1995 Coach of the Year Jim Harrick while serving as a student assistant at UGA from 1999-2001.
-There he worked with former Detroit Piston Jarvis Hayes and former Philadelphia 76er Damien Wilkins.
+There he worked with former Detroit Piston Jarvis Hayes, former Philadelphia 76er Damien Wilkins and current Atlanta Hawks General Manager Travis Schlenk.
 During the 2002 and 2007 Final Fours in Atlanta, Miller was on staff for the NCAA’s YES Clinics.

 From 2001-2003, Miller served as an assistant coach at Blessed Trinity High School in Roswell, GA.
 As an assistant at South Gwinnett High School from 2004-2006, Miller helped lead the team to two state tournament appearances.
 In 2004, they were ranked as high as #2 in USA Today and played in two nationally televised games.
-Their star player, Lou Williams, now plays with the Los Angeles Clippers.
+Their star player, Lou Williams, now plays with the Atlanta Hawk s.
 Nine other players from that team went on to play collegiate ball.

 Miller spent the 2008 season at Georgia State University in Atlanta, Georgia where he worked under 2001 Naismith Coach of the Year, Rod Barnes.
 In August of 2009, Miller completed a Skill Development Certification Class in Orlando, Florida taught by NIKE Skills Trainer, Ganon Baker.